vicious-widgets/vicious/CONTRIBUTING.md

     baz)
 ```

-The closing brace or braket on multiline constructs may either line up under
+The closing brace or bracket on multi-line constructs may either line up under
 the first character of the line that starts the construct, as in:

 ```lua